Do you like your neighborhood?

 We then ranked each neighborhood with scores from 1 to 15 in each category, where 1 was the best.

 Next, we averaged the rankings for each neighborhood to create a best neighborhood index.

-Read on below to learn more about what it’s like to live in the best places Alexandria has to offer.
+Read on below to learn more about what it’s like to live in the best places Alexandria, Virginia has to offer.
 Or skip to the end to see the list of all the neighborhoods in the city from best to worst.